We Follow People Who Are Braver Than We Are

 I think that’s one reason visibility feels emotionally vulnerable for so many thoughtful people.

-Not because they want attention.
+Not because they’re arrogant or they want attention.

 But because visibility requires courage.